 We’re going to take one baby step toward how to become more loving people.
 Because as your love will get deeper and deeper and practical this week, you will gravitate and spend energy and time there and you’ll start doing less and loving more.

 Love is patient.
-The word is “macrothumus.”
+The word is macrothumus.
 Macro, meaning broad or to spread out.
 Thumus has the idea of passion.
-Some translators say it is, to have longsuffering.
-The idea is - it’s not in reference to being patient with circumstances - this word has to do with being patient with people.
+Some translators say it is, to have a longsuffering.
+The idea is only used, it’s not in reference to being patient with circumstances, this word has to do with being patient with people.

-This is that little comment that your parents make and you just say, well, forget it.
-I’m gonna shut my door and, you know, play a video game.
-This is someone at school who says something to hurt your feelings and you just find yourself telling another friend what a jerk and how she’s stuck up and who does he think he is?
+This is that little comment that your parents make and you just say, “Well, forget it.
+I’m going to shut my door and…video game.”
+This is someone at school who says something to you to hurt your feelings and you just find yourself telling another friend what a jerk and how she’s stuck up and who does he think he is?

 And we hurt one another in families.
 And we hurt one another in friends.
 And we hurt one another in ball teams.
 And we hurt one another in business.
 How do you respond when a word or an action or a neglect or someone doesn’t invite you or someone says something about you?
 How do you respond when there’s a little hurt or a wound?

 And we’re going to learn, you know what that does?
 It never fails.
 It’s powerful.
-Actually if you want to jot in your notes, this is about being a Romans 12, verse 14 through 21 Christian.
 This is supernaturally responding to evil with good.
 This is just normal for God’s people.

-And so let me give you a little assignment.
-To what degree are you doing the Silicone Valley Shuffle - what does your life and schedule indicate you want to be known for?
+What does your life and schedule indicate you want to be known for?
 That would be a real honest one to answer, now wouldn’t it?
 Second, what’s the biggest barrier to you slowing down and simplifying your life?
 Jot that down.
-Have coffee and talk with someone that you can trust and is safe.
+Have coffee and talk with someone that you can trust that is safe over that one.